Kerbstomp/ethyca-python-takehome-2/README.md

 ### Extra features

  - List all games endpoint supports the `order` query param that allows for sorting the results by the created at date/time, asceding (default) or descending
+ - Endpoint added to allow for forfeiting an existing game
  - Built out and published a Postman collection for testing the API

 ### Feedback